Carpet: Fibres and yarns

 Carpet can be formulated from many single or blended natural and synthetic fibres.
 Fibres are chosen for durability, appearance, ease of manufacture, and cost.
 In terms of scale of production, the dominant yarn constructions are polyamides (nylons) and polypropylene with an estimated 90% of the commercial market.

 Nylon

-Since the 20th century, nylon is one of the most common materials for the construction of carpets.
+Since the 20th century, nylon has been one of the most common materials for the construction of carpets.
 Both nylon 6 and nylon 6-6 are used.
 Nylon can be dyed topically or dyed in a molten state (solution dying).
 Nylon can be printed easily and has excellent wear characteristics.
 Due to nylon's excellent wear-resistance, it is widely used in industrial and commercial carpeting.
 In carpets, nylon tends to stain easily due to the presence of dye sites.
 These dye sites need to be filled in order to give nylon carpet any type of stain resistance.
 As nylon is petroleum-based it varies in price with the price of oil.